 N.B.
 You can use these templates however you like!
 For instance they can also be used in decoupage, or hung from the ceiling as decorations, or as a mobile.
 Have fun!

 How to make a yarn tassel

-You will need: Scissors, yarn or embroidery thread, a small book or piece of card, colorful tape (optional).
+For this Otomi inspired animal craft project you will need: Scissors, yarn or embroidery thread, a small book or piece of card, colorful tape (optional).